Overview

 - Click Next to advance

 - Select you desired user group that will have Workplace Join and Registration ability.
 If desired this can be a group you define (ex: An organization Department that dynamically updates in Azure AD, a static group of testers you manually add to a user group, or a specific user).
-In this workflow we will just assign it to All Users that way any member of this Azure AD tenant could preform the registration and have their device become compliant.
+This can also be assigned to All Users that way any member of this Azure AD tenant could preform the registration and have their device become compliant.
+However; please contact support to obtain the ID of this object for step # of the Connecting Addigy to Azure/Intune Partner compliance management section.

 - Review your configuration and confirm and save the configuration via the Create button